Do you remember that very famous phrase from Disney’s The Lion King, “HAKUNA MATATA”?

 - The Gir National Park was the hunting ground of Maharajas of Junagadh and the British.

-- Due to severe hunting of Lions, their population drastically decreases in 1899.
+- Due to the severe hunting of Lions, their population drastically decreases in 1899.
 As a result the killing of lions banned by the Maharajas and people were advised to save and protected the remaining lions.

 Gir National Park in Present Time